← Back to 後漢書

 []

-Commentary glosses mountain mulberry though the head character is lost.
+Note [3] The Er ya says: "… is mountain mulberry (graph missing in text)."
 Fanqie yi-ran.
 Cha means slash—fanqie shi-ya.
 Xie names misted mountain defiles.
 The primer glosses chi as ‘great.’
 The missing graph denotes frenzy—fanqie ji-ye.
-The Shuowen pictures the rhino as bluish wild cattle.
+The Shuowen says: "Si resembles a wild ox but blue-green."
 Qu reads jie—ancient variants coincide.
 Feng glosses as huge.
 Xi names giant swine—fanqie xu-qi.

 69